-Well, it is super easy to sew inseam pockets!
-Just cut out four (4) pocket pattern pieces.
+In this article, you learn how super easy it is to sew inseam pockets!
+Just cut out four pocket pattern pieces.
 Then, stitch the pocket pieces to the side seams (SS) of the skirt FRONT and the skirt BACK and align them over each other at the SS.
 Then, starting at the SS above the pocket, stitch down to the pocket, and pivot.
 Next, stitch around the pocket curve to the SS below the pocket and pivot.
 And finally, stitch the rest of SS to the hem of the garment.

 Sounds easy enough, right?!